monster2048/validator-ha/README.md

 ### Split-Brain Prevention

-Ensures only ONE validator is active: The passive node that is healthy and have biggest IP will take over.
+Ensures only ONE validator is active: The passive node that is healthy and has biggest IP will take over.
 No race condition, no split-brain.

 ---

 ## 📊 Monitoring

-### Prometheus Metrics
+### Prometheus Metrics (this part is not tested)

 Available at `http://localhost:9099/metrics`: